Resources

 Yoga for Pain Relief, by Kelly McGonigal, Ph.D.

-Just as the title suggests, this book trains the reader in a variety of mild yoga poses that can help with stretching and pain relief.
+As the title suggests, this book trains the reader in various mild yoga poses that can help with stretching and pain relief.
 Illustrations of the exercises are provided.

 Managing Chronic Pain: A Cognitive-Behavioral Therapy Approach (Workbook), by John D. Otis, Ph.D.

-The workbook format of this book requires active participation on the part of the reader to practice relaxation techniques, activity pacing, and cognitive behavior therapy.
+The workbook format of this book requires active participation on the reader’s part to practice relaxation techniques, activity pacing, and cognitive behavior therapy.
 Several worksheets are included to document and track progress.
 Be sure to get the workbook version.

 The Pain Survival Guide: How to Reclaim Your Life, by Dennis C. Turk, Ph.D., and Frits Winter, Ph.D.

 This is one of the first “self-help” books for people with chronic pain; both authors have been pioneers in the field of pain psychology for over 25 years.
-Their book explains the importance of self-management in chronic pain and provides very practical information regarding how to make very basic changes in thought and behavior patterns.
+The book explains the importance of self-management in chronic pain and provides practical information regarding basic changes in thought and behavior patterns.

 Managing Chronic Illness